 I received a message from someone today that inspired me greatly to write a blog entry about a subconscious pattern that so many of us have within us.
 It is a pattern that keeps on surfacing throughout our lives.
 It is the perpetual search for a rescuer.
 What do we want rescue from?
 We want rescue from our own minds and emotions and lives.
 We are in pain.
 Why did we find our way to the spiritual life and to self-help in the first place?
 Because for us, happiness is not easy.
 For us, happiness is like the pot of gold at the end of the rainbow.

 There is a children’s Pixar film called Ice Age.
 In the film, there is a prehistoric saber tooth squirrel named Scrat.
 Throughout the entire film, the scene keeps going back to Scrat, who is trying to find the perfect place to stash his treasured acorn.
 Of course Scrat seems to be cursed by Murphy’s law.
 Just when it seems like Scrat has found success at last, something happens to separate him from his acorn.
 It drives him mad.
-When I first watched this film in me teens, I laughed.
+When I first watched this film in my teens, I laughed.
 But it was not a laugh of hearty enjoyment.
 Rather, it was a laugh that said “that hits close to home”.
-Scrat’s cursed quest to find a way to preserve his treasured acorn, was Teal and the perpetual search for happiness.
-Yes, for any of you who would benefit by a confession, I have never had an easy time being happy.
-FYI, it never occurs to someone to write a book (like I did) on how to find happiness, if happiness is or was ever easy for them.
-(Insert video of Scrat)
+Scrat’s cursed quest to find a way to preserve his treasured acorn, was myself and the perpetual search for happiness.

 When we have a hard time being happy, no matter how much we tell ourselves that no one else can make us happy, we keep dreaming that someone will walk into our lives and do just that.
 We want someone to ride in on a white horse and rescue us from ourselves.
 Deep down, we do not feel worthy of happiness.
 Why?
 Because we feel like we are bad or defective.
 And we were taught that “bad kids do not get cookies, in fact they have to spend time in their room”.
 We fear that it is inevitable that the universe already knows that we are bad and is therefore out to punish us.
 And we fear that people will one day discover that we are bad or that something is wrong with us and abandon us because of it.
 We start to subconsciously think that maybe everything that is happening is bad karma.
 We don’t remember of course that this idea was planted in our minds by people who influenced us to believe that something was innately wrong with us.
 And even if we do remember them planting the idea in our head, to blame them for making us feel this way about ourselves, makes us feel guilty and therefore feel like we are even more “bad”.